 Now, let us consider the significance of the second condition, i.e., that the firm will only be truthful if it is sufficiently pessimistic about the story's validity.
-While truth telling entails a risk of being preempted, faking entails a different kidn of risk: that of making an error and incurring penalty β .
+While truth telling entails a risk of being preempted, faking entails a different kind of risk: that of making an error and incurring penalty β .
 Both of these risks depend on the belief p about the state.
-A higher belief p is associated with both a lower risk of error and a higher risk of being preempted.
-Both of these make faking relatively more appealing to the firm, and consequently, make truth-telling more difficult to sustain.
+A higher belief p is associated with a lower risk of error and a higher risk of being preempted, both of which make faking relatively more appealing to the firm, and thus, make truth telling more difficult to sustain.
 While it is immediate that a greater p implies a smaller risk of error, that it implies a greater risk of being preempted is less obvious.
-To see why, note that if the story is true, a competitor may preempt either because it has learned the story is true or it is faking.
+To see why this is true, note that if the story is true, a competitor may preempt for two different reasons: it has confirmed the story, or is faking.
 However, if the story is false, preemption is triggered solely by faking, and thus the risk of being preempted is lower.
-Thus, a firm who holds a greater p will perceive its risk of being preempted to be greater.
+Thus, a firm who is more confident in the story will perceive its risk of being preempted to be greater.

 While Proposition 1 pins down the conditions under which the firm is fully credible in equilibrium, it remains to characterize the firm's behavior when truth telling does not hold.
-To this end, we obtain a key result: whenever not truth-telling, the firm's credibility must satisfy a particular ODE and limit condition.
+To this end, we obtain a key result: the firm is faking, credibility must satisfy a particular ODE and limit condition.

 Proposition 2.
-In equilibrium, for all (p, n) on-path, if $k_n \ge \beta$, or $p > p_n^ \equiv \frac{k_n - \beta}{k_n/n - \beta}$, then the following ODE must be satisfied:
+In equilibrium, at all (p,n) on-path where $k_n \geq \beta$ or $p > p_n^ \equiv \frac{k_n - \beta}{k_n/n - \beta}$, the following ODE must be satisfied: